shindgewongxj/WHATSINStash/README.md

 - Configuration `$tash.yaml` is some kind a simple one for noobs or lazies like me
 - All overrides are for `$tash.yaml`
 - Rules in overrides only take effect while proxy group matched
+- A powerful network tool means do not waste so much time on frequently checking
+  Just install, setup, and let it run background

 ## Thanks to